vovkos/jancy/doc/stdlib/rst/index.rst

 Jancy Standard Library Reference
 ================================

 Let me be honest with you from the very beginning.
 At the moment Jancy standard library is *not exactly mature*.
-Should you try to use Jancy as a scripting engine in your own project, most likely you will soon need to write auxillary classes and functions to make up for missing functionality.
-Should this scare you and stop you from embedding Jancy?
-Absolutely not!
+If you try to use Jancy as a scripting engine in your own project, most likely you will soon need to write auxillary classes and functions to make up for missing functionality.
+Should this scare you and stop you from embedding Jancy? *Absolutely NOT*!

 First of all, Jancy is the most **easy-to-extend-with-c-or-c-plus-plus** scripting language in the world.
 Being **ABI compatible** with C calling conventions was of paramount importance during the language' design stage and now we reap the benefits of it.
 With Jancy you can simply write a C/C++ function, a data structure or a set of member methods in C/C++ and then **directly access** it from your script.
 Browse the sources of Jancy standard library and see for yourself.